 Fortunately the pandemic should deter the coochie-coo crowd.
 Pinching baby cheeks and tickling toddler hands without asking permission from parents is more frowned upon.
 Still, have lots of wipes and hand sanitizer at the ready anyway.

 Pack lots of food and snacks.
 If baby is still bottle feeding, try to get them used to room temperature bottles before your trip.
 This way you don’t have the hassle or the increased contact of warming the bottles en route.

 Try to avoid small toys that could drop and roll around.
 Retrieving them will force you to touch extra surfaces that are out of your area.

 Tips for Road Trips & Driving During Covid-19:

-Driving might seem safer than flying if you must travel during Covid.
-However, you still will have to stop for gas and bathroom breaks.
+Driving might seem safer than flying if you must travel during Covid and the usual road trip tips will apply.
+You still will have to stop for gas and bathroom breaks.
 And if you drive during the day, and your child sleeps in their car seat, you may have wakeful nights after your trip.

 Pack as much food as you can to sustain you for your time in the car.
 It’s probably healthier and you’ll be able to avoid increased contact in stores and restaurants.
 You make better time doing this, too.